-VA individual unemployability, or IU for short, is a benefit program that the United States Department of Veterans Affairs (VA) offers and includes financial assistance to veterans who are unable to work due to a service-connected disability.
+VA individual unemployability, or IU for short, is technically a rating where the United States Department of Veterans Affairs (VA) pays veterans at the 100% monthly payment rate if they are unable to work due to a service-connected disability(s).

-The amount of financial assistance provided by VA individual unemployability is equal to the amount of compensation that the veteran would receive if they were rated at a 100% disability level.
-As of 2021, the monthly payment for a single veteran with no dependents is $3,146.42.
+The amount of financial assistance provided by individual unemployability is equal to the amount of compensation that the veteran would receive if they were rated at a 100% disability level.
+As of 2023, the monthly payment for a single veteran with no dependents is $3,621.95.

 Veterans can apply for VA individual unemployability by completing VA Form 21-8940, which is also known as the Application for Increased Compensation Based on Unemployability.
-They can then submit the form through the VA’s eBenefits website or by mail to the VA Regional Office.
+They can then submit the form through the VA’s website or by mail to a VA Regional Office.

 Besides the VA Form 21-8940, veterans must also provide documentation of their service-connected disability, as well as evidence that shows that they are unable to maintain substantial gainful employment due to their disability.
 This evidence can include medical records, employment records, and statements from doctors or other medical professionals.